openlegend/core-rules/core/src/01-character-creation/01-chapter-one.md

 The Beast Master summons and commands the creatures of the wild, and is capable of taming even monsters of great legend, such as dragons and manticores.
-At home in the wilderness, Beast Masters even possess magic to control plants, earth, and other natural elements.

 #### Strategy

 The Beast Master commands a legendary manticore, which serves as both mount and combatant.
 The manticore’s flight allows the Beast Master access to areas that might be out of reach for the rest of the party.
-Out of combat, Beast Masters can wield Alteration magic to shape the terrain, transmute materials, or even summon creatures to aid in manual labor and mundane tasks.
+Out of combat, Beast Masters can use their Influence attribute to soothe and command a wide array of animals and mythical beasts, gradually winning their loyalty.

-Once combat ensues, the Beast Master takes to the sky, picking off foes with a longbow and commanding summoned creatures to gain control over the battlefield.
+Once combat ensues, the Beast Master takes to the sky, picking off foes with a longbow and commanding dominated creatures to gain control over the battlefield.
 When their arrows aren’t getting the job done, the Beast Master doesn’t hesitate to close into melee and let the manticore tear foes to shreds with its razor sharp claws or disable them with its venomous sting.

 \page

 <div class='footnote'>CHAPTER 1: CHARACTER CREATION</div>

 ___
-- **Attributes:** Agility 4 (1d10), Fortitude 3 (1d8), <br>Might 1 (1d4), Perception 3 (1d8), Will 3 (1d8), Presence 1 (1d4), Influence 4 (1d10)
+- **Attributes:** Agility 4 (1d10), Fortitude 2 (1d6), <br>Might 1 (1d4), Perception 3 (1d8), Will 2 (1d6), Presence 1 (1d4), Influence 5 (2d6)
-- **Hit Points:** 24
+- **Hit Points:** 22
 - **Guard:** 17 (Agility 4, Might 1, Breastplate 2)
-- **Toughness:** 16
+- **Toughness:** 14
-- **Resolve:** 14
+- **Resolve:** 13
 - **Speed:** 30’
 ___
 - **Feats:** Companion III